syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-grid-in-server.md

 ### Downloading the merged memory stream

-You can download the merged MemoryStream by converting it into a FileStreamResult.
+You can download the merged memory stream by converting it into a `FileStreamResult`.
 In the following code, the merged memory stream is downloaded to the browser.

 ```ts
 using Syncfusion.Pdf;